I don’t have to say that photocopy businesses have become extremely necessary nowadays.

 - For 6 to 10 normal size copiers- 7000 Kenyan shillings.

 There are penalties for not having these licenses so it is always better to be safe than sorry.

 Eventually, it will cost you less and peace of mind to have a license.

 Photocopying is not a differentiated product.
 Where you set up your photocopying business is what makes the difference.

 When choosing your location go for;

 - Foot traffic: – A crowded building will take you further than a highway with many cars.
 It is easier to attract customers to your copy and print business as they walk past it.

 - Surrounding Facilities:- Setting up your photocopy business next to campus or technical institution will greatly boost your sales.

-The main equipment you need starting a photocopy business is a photocopier and computer
+The main equipment you need to start a photocopy business is a photocopier and computer.

-The photocopier is the main equipment, therefore, it is important to be keen while choosing one.
+The photocopier is the main piece of equipment, therefore, it is important to be keen while choosing one.
 Some factors to consider are;